Multibagger stock with 3,265% returns falls despite fresh order win - BusinessToday

 Shares of Premier Explosives shares were trading in the red even as the firm won an order for supply of defence products to be delivered within a period of 12 months.
 Premier Explosives stock slipped 2% to Rs 594 in the afternoon session against the previous close of Rs 605.45 on BSE.
 Market cap of the firm stood at Rs 3,188 crore.

-In two year, the multibagger stock has gained 556% and risen 3265% in five years.
+In two years, the multibagger stock has gained 556% and risen 3265% in five years.
 Total 0.59 lakh shares of the firm changed hands amounting to a turnover of Rs 3.52 crore on BSE today.
-Later, the stock closed 2.25% lower at Rs 591.80 on Wednesday on BSE.
+Later, the stock closed 2.25% lower at Rs 591.80 on BSE today.

 "This is to inform you that our Company, Premier Explosives Limited has received a purchase order for Rs.1.73 crores from an International entity, for supply of Defence Products to be delivered within a period of 12 months," said Premier Explosives.